 What began as a pilot project to make some small operational changes on an Idaho barley farm has since saved more than 300 million gallons of water (and counting) in the Wood River Valley.
 To put that into perspective, one million gallons of water is enough to fill a 10-foot-deep football field.

-In 2009 the brewing company, MillerCoors, and The Nature Conservancy in Idaho began collaborating to help barley farmers move toward more sustainable agriculture.
+In 2009 the brewing company, MillerCoors, and The Nature Conservancy began collaborating to help barley farmers move toward more sustainable agriculture.

 They enlisted science to determine what measures would work best.
 A hydrological model developed between 2010 and 2012 by Maria Loinaz, PhD, showed lower agricultural water use leading to higher groundwater levels, cooler water (within a range) coinciding with more abundant trout populations, and effective restoration keeping water cold and abundant in Silver Creek.